Should your cat go raw?

 - Obstruction from bones

-Infection may cause illness and also infect immunocompromised people.
+Bacterial contamination can cause illness and infect immunocompromised people.
 This includes the young, elderly, pregnant, or lactating.

 Large bone fragments may obstruct or perforate the gastrointestinal system.
 Pulverized (ground) bones and/or eggshells are a better option for calcium.